 In observance of my Benedictine Monastic practices, on the last Friday of each month in 2019 we’re walking Saint Benedict’s 12 Steps of Humility.
 With each step we come closer to our spiritual transformation and the perfect love of God.

-The ninth step of humility is that a monk restrains their speech, not speaking until an answer is required. ~ The Rule of Benedict
+The eleventh step of humility is that a monk speaks gently, with modesty, briefly and reasonably without raising their voice. ~ The Rule of Benedict

 Speak concisely, say much in few words; be one who knows and yet holds their tongue. ~ Sirach 32:8

 Healthy communication within a community is vital.
 Benedict thought it was so important that he devoted three of his 12 Steps of Humility to communication.